carmenvaron/Airbnb-Project/README.md

 	Run Airbnb Compset Viewer App

-	Check the ForntEnd Manual at the Project Memory
+	Check the FrontEnd Manual at the Project Memory